pebreo/pebreo.github.io/midgame/part3-polyamory.md

 It's become almost commonplace for wealthy and famous to divorcd.
 This begs the question: is it representative of the general populous?

+Here are just a few examples of famous people: Bill Gates, Kevin Hart, Nick Jonas, Michael Jordan, and Steven Spielberg.
+Anecdotally, we know at least one person who as gotten divorced.

 ## Wealthy and Famous Divorces

 | Name | Industry | Spouse | Year Finalized | Marriages |